6 Ways Website Translation Can Improve Your Business

-If your US-based brand sells clothing online and has seen many visits from various countries in Europe, why not offer them the opportunity to buy your product in their own languages?
+If your US-based tour company sells tours and experiences in major US cities, but you see that you’re getting traffic from various countries in Europe, why not offer them the opportunity to browse your website and book a tour in their own language?
 Think about it – by optimizing your website, you can attract a bigger audience and grow your business.

 Around 379 million people speak English as their mother tongue.
 Yet, 75% of the world’s population does not speak English at all.
 So, it is essential to consider other languages if you want your business to go global.
 For example, Spanish is the third most used language, after English and Mandarin Chinese, so why not translate your site into this language as well?
 There’s a broad target out there – you should be going after it if you want your business to skyrocket.